Norway will transfer funds to the Palestinian Authority after a monthslong standoff with Israel

 After Hamas’ Oct.
 7 attack triggered the war in Gaza, Israel reduced the transfers by the amount that is spent on the territory.
 The PA refused to accept the partial transfers, even though it relies on the taxes to cover most of its budget.

-Norway said it will transfer the funds earmarked for the West Bank and hold those destined for Gaza.
+Under the agreement announced on Sunday, Israel will transfer all the funds to Norway.
+The Scandinavian country will in turn transfer funds for the West Bank to the Palestinian Authority while holding those destined for Gaza.

 “The temporary scheme will play a crucial role in preventing the Palestinian Authority from collapsing financially,” it said in a statement Sunday.
 The transfer will allow the PA to pay salaries to teachers, health workers and other public employees.